ahdis/epr-integration-cara/docs/usecases.md

 ## proxy ATNA messages

-Note: eprik-cara does not currently not support AuditEvent, they will end up in eprik-cara until implemented.

 EPRIK offers an endpoint for unauthenticated transport receiver and sender according to [rfc5425](https://www.rfc-editor.org/rfc/rfc5425#section-5.3).
-The protocol requires that message length is sent first and then the other syslog parameters defined by [ITI-20](https://profiles.ihe.net/ITI/TF/Volume2/ITI-20.html#3.20.4.1.2), see [example](requests/iti-47-atna-raw.txt):
+The protocol requires that message length is sent first and then the other syslog parameters defined by [ITI-20](https://profiles.ihe.net/ITI/TF/Volume2/ITI-20.html#3.20.4.1.2), see [example](requests/iti-47-atna-raw.txt).

 ```
-2164 <85>1 2022-11-08T09:45:44.603Z matchbox.test - - IHE+RFC-3881 - <?xml version="1.0" encoding="UTF-8"?><AuditMessage>...
+2164 <85>1 2023-04-18T09:04:00.603Z matchbox.test - - IHE+RFC-3881 - <?xml version="1.0" encoding="UTF-8"?><AuditMessage> ...
 ```

 with netcat the above message can be directly sent to eprik: